 Being in front of the computer for more than five hours each day can lead to insomnia and depression – mental health issues.
+“While it’s a helpful tool for education, work, social interaction and entertainment, overuse can take a toll on your health,” says Saju Mathew, M.D.
 These findings were uncovered from the research that was recently conducted.
 Such a study is entirely different from previous studies relating the occurrences of eye strain, backache, and headache with spending screen time too much.

 Researchers from the Chiba University of Japan stated that computer exposure of employees should be put to limit since it was discovered that being in front of the computer too much can cause some problems mental health wise.

 Dr. Nakazawa stated that employees should have a maximum of 5 hours’ screen time to protect themselves from having sleep problems and at the same time mental health disorders.
 However, sad to know that at around four staff would spend 5 hours’ least working with the computer according to the American Journal of Industrial Medicine.